hbekel/reprom64/README.md

 newer revisions (250469) combine kernal and basic rom in a single 28-pin chip next to the charset rom.

-The plan is to make a single board layout that can be used for both c64 mainboard types.
+This is a single board layout that can be used for both c64 mainboard types.
 By soldering in pin headers and jumper wires in different locations, the resulting build will be usable in either old or new boards.
 In old boards, the adaptor will sit in the kernal